benwiz/games/README.md

 ## To Do

-- Countdown timer, skip song
+- Skip song
 - Pause spotify / game
-- Start spotify / game correctly
+- Restart spotify / game
-- Display timer, song title, and artist
+- Display track information

+- Come up with a clever p5.js animation for the background
 - Play a sound when song switches